uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 Other implementations, such as hand cranks in memory caches or even caches provided by mainstream frameworks will not expose any cache management tools.
 This leaves ops with the only option, to restart the service to flush the memory.
 (Or worse, know enough about the cache implementation to find it's location on file system and clear it out manually.)

 I have seen releases that have taken hours longer than necessary while different members of the team tried to track down cache after cache, flush them with a restart or wait for expiry before moving on to the next layer.
-All the time with a system taken offline because the system cannot be said to be consist within itself.
+All the time with a system taken offline because the system cannot be said to consist within itself.

 ## The implications